jf3096/request-container/README.md

 request-container is simple but very useful for any request module for any project.

 ### Unit Testing
-This library has been gone through proper unit testing under the [tests folder](https://github.com/jf3096/request-conatiner/tree/master/tests), feel free to use it :)
+This library has been gone through proper unit testing under the [tests folder](https://github.com/jf3096/request-conatiner/tree/master/tests), feel free to use the request-container :)

 ### License
 MIT